Congress of Tamaulipas

 The Honorable Congress of the State of Tamaulipas (Honorable Congreso del Estado de Tamaulipas) is the legislature of Tamaulipas, a state of Mexico.
 The Congress is unicameral.
 It has 36 members, who serve three-year terms.

+Historical composition

+This chart shows the historical composition of the Congress of Tamaulipas from the LVI Legislature to the present.
+It reflects the party affiliations of deputies at the time of their election and does not account for subsequent party switching.